jchromik/qrs-certainty/DEFINITIONS.md

 * Ripple
 Elements of value 0 in a part of a signal that could be a 1-spike if it was not for these few 0 valued elements.

+* Trigger
+Synonym for trigger points.
+When referring to a list of trigger points, the plural of trigger (_triggers_) is used.

 * Trigger Points
 Positions in a Signal where QRS complexes are.